 Castle Rock: Great Sights, Beautiful Birds & Small Caves

 Photo credit: Gerry Lemmo

-Castle Rock in Blue Mountain Lake is rated as easy to moderate and is perfect for birding - you might see bald eagles!
+Castle Rock in Blue Mountain Lake is rated moderate and is perfect for birding - you might see bald eagles!
 Hikers can choose to go straight up to the summit and back or as a loop; the loop takes longer, but you avoid a few steep sections.
 About two-thirds of the way to the summit there is a short break off from the trail that leads to small caves and rock walls.